BxsedSosa/obsidian-notes/cpp/learncpp/chapter 1/chapter1.md

 2. If leading whiteaspaces are there it will be removed by default by the buffer.
 This will discard an unextracted newline character remaining from a prior line of input.
 3. If the input buffer is empty, `>>` will wait till user enters more data.
 4. The `>>` operator extracts as many consecutive characters as it can, until it reaches a newline character or a character that isn't valid for the variable to hold.

+## Uninitialized variables

+C++ doesn't automatically initialize empty variables with a default `empty` values.
+When creating a variable, the memory location that it took over.
+If it had existing data there and in the code you haven't assigned any value.
+Then the current value is what was previously in that address location.
+We call these variables `uninitialized variable`.

+## Identifiers

+### Identifier naming rules

+When creating names for variables with C++ there are a few rules that need to be followed:

+- The identifier can not be a keyword (this creates naming conflicts).
+- Identifier can only be made up of letters (lower or upper case), numbers, and underscore characters.
+- Identifier MUST start with a letter or underscore.
+- C++ is case sensitive, so when trying to reaccess a variable you MUST use the same casing.

+### Naming Best Practices

+There are good practices when creating variable names, other ways are legal in C++ compiler but when others are looking at your code its good to have a rule book.
+This is some of the best practices:

+- All variables should begin with a lowercase letter.
+If variable name is a single word or acronym, the entire thing should be all lowercase
+- If the variable name requires multiple words, then write the variable in `camelCase`.
+- Avoid naming identifiers starting with an underscore.
+It is legal so the compiler will not complain but conventionally for other programmers it isn't a normal thing.
+- Make sure the name of the variable actually describes what that variable will be holding.
+Don't make shortcut names, if you were to work on a exiting project and saw a bunch of single character variables you would have no idea what serves what.
+- Avoid abbreviations, unless they are common within the space and unambiguous -